How to become

 Work

-You could start as an admin assistant in a freight forwarding or logistics department and work your way up through training and promotion.
+You could start as an administrator in a freight forwarding or logistics department and work your way up through training and promotion.

-You'll find it useful to have office experience and computer skills.
+You'll find it useful to have office experience and good computer skills.

 You're likely to need 4 or 5 GCSEs at grade 9 to 4 (A* to C), including English and maths.
-Some employers might want you to have A levels or higher education qualifications.
+Some employers might want you to have A levels or a higher education qualification.

 Other Routes

-You can find courses offered by the Chartered Institute of Logistics and Transport and the Institute of Export and International Trade.
+You could do a training course through an industry body, such as The Chartered Institute of Logistics and Transport and the Chartered Institute of Export and International Trade.

 More Information